 - Treat them gently and with care.
 Compressing them for storage or using them in pillow fights can break down the material more rapidly.

 - Use both a protector and pillowcase to avoid exposure to moisture and other elements.

-- Remember that down pillows may be washed, but feather cannot.
+- Remember that down and feather pillows may be washed under special precautions.
 When in doubt, take them to the dry cleaner.